 MN user application extracts MIRK, computes MNmsrk, continues any necessary preregistration activities

-Finally when the SPoS and TPoS are the same entity and the MIH_LL_Transfer is used to exchange L2 frames (no authentication related), the following example diagram can be applied:
+Finally when the OPoS and TPoS are the same entity and the MIH_LL_Transfer is used to exchange L2 frames (no authentication related), the following example diagram can be applied:

-Add new Annex P
+Insert new Annex P

 MN’s Network Access Identifier Format

 (informative)

+Insert

 An MNnetworkaccessid attribute (of type NAI), which is optionally contained in MIH_LL_Transfer.response, MIH_LL_Transfer.confirm, MIH_N2N_LL_Transfer.response, and MIH_N2N_LL_Transfer.confirm primitives, is assigned by the target PoS to the MN such that the MN can use the value of this attribute as the EAP peer identity for subsequent reactive pull key distribution or optimized pull key distribution from the target PoS.
 The username part of the NAI carried in this attribute may contain the identifier of the MSRK used between the MN and the target PoS, and the realm part of the NAI may contain a Fully Qualified Domain Name of the target PoS.

-Add new Annex Q
+Insert new Annex Q

 Network discovery for single radio handover